Colic - Types of Colic in horses, causes, symptoms

 - Twisted Gut / Intestinal Catastrophe

-gut causes intense abdominal pain.
-The intestines twist or become
+intense abdominal pain.
+The intestines twist or become twisted around

-twisted around the tissue that attaches them to the walls of
+the tissue that attaches them to the walls of the abdominal cavity.

 - Sand colic

 - Suffered by horses that have been eating sand or grazing on sandy

 All or any of the following are symptoms of colic:

 - The horse appears to be in pain, kicks at it belly and paws the ground.

 - The horse is lying down and may stretch out and groan.